 Price received his Bachelors in Theology from Baptist University of America, and conducted Masters level studies in Pastoral Counseling at Temple Baptist Seminary in Chattanooga.
 Price and his wife Nancy have two married daughters and four grandchildren.

 Scott brings diverse experience from the corporate, nonprofit, and startup worlds.
 Prior to CarterBaldwin, Scott helped North Point Ministries plant churches across the US and Canada, and coached the lead pastors as they built their teams and operations.
 Scott has also founded two startups and worked in corporate real estate, traveling the East Coast to acquire data center facilities for large telecommunications companies.

 As a military brat, Scott traveled the world at a young age and gained perspective on many cultures and the histories that shape different regions.
 He’s visited 22 countries, 4 continents, and counting…

-Shannon’s search track record includes over 100 searches conducted across the financial, technology, manufacturing government and finance/accounting sectors.
-Shannon brings a compelling “client side” perspective to her searches as she has also held internal recruiting and HR roles prior to joining CarterBaldwin, including a dual HR/recruiter role for one of the Nation’s leading financial institutions.
-Shannon’s high energy level, passion for excellence and tenacious yet professional approach to search undergirds her success.
+Shannon’s search track record includes over 100 searches conducted across the financial, technology, manufacturing, government, and finance/accounting sectors.
+Shannon brings a compelling “client-side” perspective to her searches as she has also held internal recruiting and HR roles prior to joining CarterBaldwin, including a dual HR/recruiter role for one of the Nation’s leading financial institutions.
+Shannon’s high energy level, passion for excellence, and tenacious yet professional approach to search undergird her success.